Packaging the application

 Before the packaging starts, this nested directory will be cleaned up.

-This is especially useful if you want to use your Docker build with GitLab CI.
+This may be useful if you want to use your Docker build with GitLab CI.

 Docker volumes don’t work properly with the default tmp directory in this case.